 They do have a few health issues but a good life span of up to 15 years.
 They have a long silky coat, which needs some attention but is not a real burden.
 Their color includes black, brown, tan, ruby, and white.
-The most common color combination is blenheim, which is white with chestnut markings.
+The most common color combination is Blenheim, which is white with chestnut markings.

 Both King Charles I and his son King Charles II were dog lovers and favored the small Spaniels.
-Charles I lost his head, so the dog breed is named after his son.
+Charles, I lost his head, so the dog breed is named after his son.
 King Charles II apparently was more interested in looking after his dogs than running the affairs of state.
 He had his priorities right!

 You might want to be a big dog with a name like Clumber, and the Clumber Spaniel is.
 Weight up to 85 pounds (males), the Clumber is the largest of the Spaniels.
 It is a pleasant, amusing, and well-behaved dog that can also be indifferent to strangers.
-Its name comes from the where it was developed, the Clumber Park in Nottinghamshire, United Kingdom.
+Its name comes from where it was developed, the Clumber Park in Nottinghamshire, United Kingdom.

 Their size and gentle nature make them robust playmates for children.
 Like most of us, it also enjoys eating and taking a nice long nap.

 Its coat is primarily white with orange, brown, and yellow markings.
-It has a heavy weather-resistant coat that only needs an occasional brushing.
+It has a heavy weather-resistant coat that only needs occasional brushing.

 They are usually healthy and live to be 10 to 12 years old.
-They sometimes grow too fast for their bones to keep up, so sometimes they are lame while puppies until their bone growth catches up.
+They sometimes grow too fast for their bones to keep up, so sometimes they are lame while puppies until their bone growth catch up.

 English Cocker Spaniel

-The English Cocker Spaniel, like its cousin the American Cocker Spaniel, is a hunting dog who is friendly, happy family companion dog.
+The English Cocker Spaniel, like its cousin the American Cocker Spaniel, is a hunting dog who is a friendly, happy family companion dog.
 The main difference between the two breeds is the English Cocker is bigger by a few pounds.
 It is a bird hunting dog with the woodcock being its specialty.

 They have a medium-length silky coat that needs regular brushing.
 It will also need trimming about once a month.
 Its coat comes in several colors, including our old liver color.
-When I was a child, my family had a red English Cocker Spaniel, Shiek, who had a very handsome red color coat.
+When I was a child, my family had a red English Cocker Spaniel, Shiek, who had a very handsome red coat.
 Shiek was one of the most pleasant, easy-going dogs I ever knew.

 These hunting dogs are healthy overall and live to be 12 to 14 years old.
 They should get plenty of time outdoors but are very happy being inside with the family.